 Vegetarian Mince Pies – crisp flaky golden pastry and rich fruity brandy-infused mincemeat and all ready in just over half an hour.
 Your kitchen will be filled with delicious seasonal baking aromas and you will be able to offer everyone, veggies and meat-eaters, a warm pie fresh from the oven.
 If you want to get into the Christmas baking vibe, without doing anything too complicated or time consuming, then this is your go-to recipe.

 In a world where there is a proliferation of good-quality ready-made Mince Pies, I think it is still worth making your own as it is an easy short-cut to seasonal baking bliss without too much effort.
 At this time of the year, spending an hour or so making these beauties, ignoring the cold outside, is just what I want to do.
+This is the perfect, no-fuss Christmas recipe!

 This is my manifesto for Mince Pie making heaven.